-It’s an argument that’s been around for decades: Which is the better rifle platform, Eugene Stoner’s AR-15/M16 or Mikhail Kalishnikov’s AK-47?
-Both are used extensively by police and military forces around the world.
-These two weapons platforms have been going head to head against each other in various military conflicts around the world for nearly 50 years.
-Still, each seems to shine in their own particular way.
+It is an argument that has been around for decades.
+Which is the better rifle platform, Eugene Stoner’s AR-15/M16 or Mikhail Kalishnikov’s AK-47?
+Police and military forces around the world use both extensively, and the two platforms have been head-to-head against each other in various military conflicts for nearly 50 years.
+Still, each seems to shine in its own particular way.

-Caliber aside, probably the biggest difference between the two rifles is the tolerances with which they were built.
-The AK-47 was built to function flawlessly in any condition.
-The AR-15 was built to be incredibly accurate as well as reliable, but the finer tolerances increase the chances for failure.
-It’s also extremely lightweight, with most parts made from high strength aluminum with a few critical steel components.
-The AK on the other hand is almost all steel, making it that much more durable, but also significantly heavier.
+Caliber aside, probably the biggest difference between the two rifles is the built-in tolerances.
+Manufacturers built the AK-47 to function flawlessly in any condition.
+And makers built the AR-15 to be incredibly accurate as well as reliable, but the finer tolerances increase the chance for failure.
+It is also extremely lightweight, with most parts made from high-strength aluminum with a few critical steel components.
+On the other hand, the AK-47 is almost all steel, making it that much more durable but also significantly heavier.

 Iron sights on the AR platform are much better than the AK, with a rear aperture sight and front blade.
-The AK by comparison has only a rudimentary Partridge sight system.
-Scopes are much more difficult to mount on the AK platform, requiring a forward scout style mount or a difficult to stabilize receiver cover or side rail mount.
-AR rifles by comparison were designed to have optics securely mounted onto the integrated carry handle, or attached to the Picatinny rail on later flat-top models.
+The AK, by comparison, has only a rudimentary Partridge sight system.
+Scopes are more difficult to mount on the AK, requiring a forward scout-style mount, a difficult-to-stabilize receiver cover or side-rail mount.
+AR rifles, by comparison, were designed to have optics securely mounted on the integrated carry handle or attached to the Picatinny rail on later flat-top models.

-Each rifle was designed with certain performance requirements.
-The US military wanted a precision rifle that was lightweight, very accurate, and which could fire a high-pressure lightweight projectile.
-The Soviet Union on the other hand wanted a rifle that was tough and nearly indestructible; one which could perform well under the harshest conditions.
-Both nations got what they asked for.
+Each rifle has certain performance requirements.
+The U.S. military wanted a precision rifle that was lightweight, very accurate and could fire a high-pressure, lightweight projectile.
+The Soviet Union, on the other hand, wanted a tough and nearly indestructible rifle that performs well under the harshest conditions.
+Both got what they wanted.

-Below, we evaluate the two platforms on a number of parameters, evaluating their weight, ballistic performance, ergonomics, and price.
+Below, we evaluate the two on a number of parameters, evaluating weight, ballistic performance, ergonomics, and price.

 |Maximum Effective Range||400 yards||600 yards||AR-15/M16|